trentm/node-dashdash/README.md

 - `includeEnv` (Boolean).
 Default false.
 If the option has associated environment variables (via the `env` option spec attribute), then append mentioned of those envvars to the help string.
+- `includeDefault` (Boolean).
+Default false.
+If the option has a default value (via the `default` option spec attribute, or a default on the option's type), then a "Default: VALUE" string will be appended to the help string.

 # Custom option types